SyedAzizEnam/CarND-Project4/README.md

 The current pipline has vunerablities in its reliance on the color masks since the thresholds required will change for different settings.
-The  The techniques above should definitely be tried in order to avoid the current pitfalls of the system.
+The techniques above should definitely be tried in order to avoid the current pitfalls of the system.

 Here is link to the output